gerrili1996/gerrili1996.github.io/_pages/about.md

 # Research Interests
-My research focuses on continuous optimization and its interplay with machine learning, operations research and  data science.
-More specifically, I focus on the algorithmic and theoretical foundations for data-driven optimization problems.
+My research lies  in the interface of continuous optimization and machine learning, with a primary focus on the algorithmic and theoretical foundations for solving data-driven decision-making problems.

-> Feel free to drop me a message if you are interested in my research.
-(Remote) collaboration is also welcome!

-[comment]: <> (# Contact )
+[comment]: <> "# Contact "

-[comment]: <> (Email: jiajinli [at] stanford.edu )
+[comment]: <> "Email: jiajinli [at] stanford.edu "

 # News